two-twelve/fernery/README.md

 # Fernery 🌿

-A CLI tool for generating images of ferns.
+A CLI tool for generating images of ferns and other [Iterated Function Systems](https://en.wikipedia.org/wiki/Iterated_function_system).